khalil-hub/Life-expectancy-analysis-Japan/README.md

 - For regression Models:
   * R^2 (R squared): *Coefficient of determination* indicates how well the key features chosen (independant variables) were able to predict the target. (r2=1: perfect fit, r2=0: Model performs very poorly)
   * RMSE (Root Mean Squared Error): Average error between predicted values and actual values.
-(The lower the better)
+(The lower the better) -For Classification Models:
+  *Accuracy Score: Measures the proportion of correct predictions

 # 8- Feature importance and Visualization (Check feature_importance.ipynb file)
 Use the trained model to quantify which features had the most influence on its predictions.
 We will rank features by importance to provide further insight.
 If needed further opeartions should be perfomed in Data_pre_processing.py